 Who should own this welder?

 Although it’s not an industrial or very high-level welder, it offers the best value for money within this range.
-I will recommend this unit for hobbyists, beginners, home projects, and fabricators.
+We will highly recommend this unit for hobbyists, beginners, DIYers, and fabricators.

 - 60% duty cycle